 Does the Length of Time Vary Between Loan Types?

 One thing to keep in mind is that the wait time on receiving student loans varies depending on the loan source.
-The federal government is the most common source for student loans, since it usually offers the lowest interest rates and the most flexible repayment plans.
+The federal government is the most common source for student loans, since it usually offers the lowest fixed interest rates and the most flexible repayment plans.

-How Long Does it Take to Get a Federal Student Loan?
+How Long Does It Take to Get a Federal Student Loan?

 Federal loans funded by the federal government offer income-based repayment programs, and depending on the loan will usually give you a six-month grace period after graduation.
 Applying for federal student loans is an easier process than it sounds.
-You start the process by filling out a Free Application for Federal Student Aid .
+You start the process by filling out a Free Application for Federal Student Aid (FAFSA®).

+Even if you think you won’t qualify because of your household income or high school GPA, it doesn’t hurt to submit the FAFSA, it’s completely free.
 You may find out that you’re eligible for federal aid like grants and work-study, and therefore may not need as many loans as you thought.
 Alongside your eligibility for federal aid, this application will also let you know your federal student loan options.

-How Long Does it Take to Get a Private Student Loan?
+How Long Does It Take to Get a Private Student Loan?

 Private loans come from private (aka non-government) lenders who don’t have the same set standards as federal loans.
 No private lender functions exactly the same as the next when it comes to interest rates and payment plans, which includes when you are required to begin student loan repayment.

-When applying for a private loan it’s very important that you clearly read your contract and know when you are expected to begin paying back your loans.
-Private lenders may not grant you the six-month grace period that federal loans offer.
+When applying for a private loan it’s very important that you clearly read the contract and know when loan repayment is expected.
+Private loans may not have the six-month grace period that federal loans offer.